Maayanshani25/valkey-glide-wiki/Python-wrapper.md

 ### Read Strategy

-By default, Babushka directs read commands to the primary node responsible for a specific slot.
-This ensures read-after-write consistency when reading from primaries.
-For applications that do not necessitate read-after-write consistency and seek to enhance read throughput, it is possible to route reads to replica nodes.
+By default, Babushka directs read commands to the primary node that owns a specific slot.
+For applications that prioritize read throughput and can tolerate possibly stale data, Babushka provides the flexibility to route reads to replica nodes.

-Babushka provides support for various read strategies, allowing you to choose the one that best fits your specific use case.
+Babushka provides support for next read strategies, allowing you to choose the one that best fits your specific use case.

 |Strategy	|Description	|
 |---	|---	|